Tyne and Wear Metro: Phase 1 – new ticket machines, Simonside, and Haymarket modernisation

 The first phase of Metro's All Change programme saw the start of a £25 million project to install new ticket machines at all 60 stations across the network.
 Unlike the former ticket machines, which only accepted payment with coins, the new machines are able to accept payment with credit and debit card (with an upgrade to accept contactless payment in 2013), notes and coins.
 Automated ticket barriers (at 13 stations), and smart card validators at all stations across the network were also introduced, as part of the first phase of the All Change programme.

-The first phase of the programme also saw the completion of a new station at Simonside, in March 2008, as well as the refurbishment and modernisation of Haymarket, in 2009.
-An upgrade of platforms at Sunderland, and the refurbishment and modernisation of several other stations was also undertaken during this phase.
-Lifts and escalators were replaced at several stations, between 2009 and 2016.
-Phase 1 of the programme also involved the overhaul of infrastructure, including communications, track and overhead power lines, structures and embankments.